Energy and momentum dependence of the soft-axion interaction rate: Main steps of the HTL computation

 \subsection{Hints for numerical evaluation}

 \la{ss:num}

-Though in principle straightforward, the numerical evaluation of the integrals from \ses\ref{ss:cc}--\ref{ss:pc} is not entirely trivial, because there are weak singularities close to the integration boundaries, and because the integrand contains terms of the type ``$0/0$'', which need to be resolved for a proper evaluation.
+Though in principle straightforward, the numerical evaluation of the integrals from \ses\ref{ss:cc}--\ref{ss:pc} is non-trivial, because there are weak singularities close to the integration boundaries, and because the integrand contains terms of the type ``$0/0$'', which need to be resolved for a proper evaluation.
 Here we describe a few ingredients that facilitate these tasks.

 The first point is to realize, concretely from table~\ref{table:domains}, that if $\omega,k \sim \mE^{ }$, the variables $p^{ }_0$ and $q^{ }_0$ are generically also $p^{ }_0,q^{ }_0 \sim \mE^{ }$ (this is verified more explicitly in \app\ref{se:IR}, where we also show how the situation changes when $k, \omega \ll \mE^{ }$).
 Within the weak-coupling expansion, we can then assume $p^{ }_0, q^{ }_0 \ll \pi T$, and expand the Bose distributions in \eq\nr{rho_K} as \be 1 + \nB^{ }(p^{ }_0) + \nB^{ }(q^{ }_0) \; \overset{p^{ }_0\,,\,q^{ }_0 \; \ll \; \pi T}{\approx} \; \frac{T}{p^{ }_0} + \frac{T}{q^{ }_0} \; \overset{q^{ }_0 \; = \; \omega - p^{ }_0}{=} \; \frac{\omega T}{p^{ }_0 q^{ }_0} \;. \la{classical} \ee Physically, these leading terms manifest Bose enhancement (many soft quanta), and \eq\nr{classical} is therefore often referred to as the {\em classical approximation}.